Worthing: Governance

 Since 2014, Worthing has also been within the area of the Greater Brighton City Region.
-The borough is represented on the City Region's Economic Board by the leader of the Borough Council.
+The borough is represented on the City Region's Economic Board by the leader of the borough council.

-The town has two Members of Parliament (MPs): Tim Loughton (Conservative) for East Worthing and Shoreham, a former Under-Secretary of State for Children and Families; and Peter Bottomley (Conservative) for Worthing West, who following the 2019 general election became the Father of the House of Commons.
+The town has two Members of Parliament (MPs): Beccy Cooper (Labour) for Worthing West and Tom Rutland (Labour) for East Worthing and Shoreham.

 At the 2017 general election, the East Worthing and Shoreham seat became a marginal seat for the first time, with both seats having been held by their incumbents since the seats' creation before the 1997 general election.
 From 1945 to 1997 Worthing returned one MP.
-Since 1945 Worthing has always returned Conservative MPs.
+From 1945 until 2024 Worthing had always returned Conservative MPs.
 Until 1945 Worthing formed part of the Horsham and Worthing parliamentary constituency.